-Updates to Garmont Santiago Low GTX
+Who should buy the Garmont Santiago Low GTX

 What prevents wearers from slipping and skidding on the trail, be it wet or dry, is the hiker’s Vibram S1381 outsole.
 Scattered all over its surface are deep enough lugs, engineered in different angles for multi-directional grip.
 During transitions, this sticky layer sheds off mud, thanks to the adequate spacing between its lugs.

-This proprietary outsole encroaches a portion of the footwear’s toe box.
+This proprietary outsole encroaches on a portion of the footwear’s toe box.
 This coverage (about less than an inch in size) reinforces the shoe further and serves as a protective toe guard.

 The Garmont Santiago Low GTX can cushion and support the foot while tackling most types of terrain hazards with its dual-density EVA midsole.
 It comes equipped with an anti-torsional shank for added stability.
 The level of underfoot comfort this component provides is also improved by the gear’s default footbed.